deobald/deobald.ca/src/content/essays/2025-12-31-gnome-foundation-executive-strategy-draft.md

 The first is to embrace other Free Software organizations: [third-wave open source](https://www.deobald.ca/essays/2024-08-13-third-wave-commercial-open-source/) companies, newer nonprofits like [FOSS United](https://fossunited.org/), hardware manufacturers [who believe in open hardware as much as open source](https://frame.work/), and governments [who are willing to acknowledge the lies of the old world order](https://youtu.be/flsgJe8mN-A?t=154) and now look for cooperative, sovereign technology alternatives.

-The second is, over time, to detach from legacy f/oss nonprofit social networks.
-I have not witnessed these social networks benefiting GNOME.
-Executive Directors at existing f/oss nonprofits and CEOs of companies building Free Software repeatedly described these networks to me with a single, ugly word: "incestuous."
-There is fat to trim not just from the GNOME Foundation but from the wider network, on the whole.
+The second is, over time, to distance the Foundation from legacy f/oss nonprofit social networks and embrace new ones.
+It's not 1997 anymore and I have not witnessed these old social networks benefitting GNOME.
+While I was ED, other Executive Directors and CEOs in the Free Software world repeatedly described these networks to me with a single, ugly word: "incestuous."
+There are millions of skilled people out there to hire.
+The only advantage to hiring "in network" is the false sense of security it brings.

 Last, I believe the Foundation will have to move to Europe.
 This isn't a near-term goal.
 The Foundation still has an incredible amount of work to do before its head is above water, and even more work before it achieves its deserved excellence.
 Only once the Foundation is financially sound, stable, and serving its mission of building GNOME should it uproot itself.